Hubs-Foundation/hubs-docs/docs/hubs-cloud-enable-media-browser.md

 5. In your Hubs Cloud admin panel, navigate to the ‘Server Configuration’ panel and open the ‘API keys’ tab.

-6. Paste the Cognitive Services API key into the ‘Bing Search’ text input
+6. Paste the Cognitive Services API key into the ‘Bing Search’ text input.

 7. Save your changes to deploy the video/image search to your Hubs Cloud media browser.